prestonharberts/bib/Bible/gen24.md

 So they sent their sister Rebekah on her way, accompanied by her female attendant, with Abraham’s servant and his men.
 ###### 60
 They blessed Rebekah with these words:
->  “ Our sister, may you become the mother of thousands of ten thousands!
+> “Our sister, may you become the mother of thousands of ten thousands!
->  “ May your descendants possess the strongholds of their enemies.”
+> “May your descendants possess the strongholds of their enemies.”
 ###### 61
 Then Rebekah and her female servants mounted the camels and rode away with the man.
 So Abraham’s servant took Rebekah and left.
 ###### ¶ 62